Become a Master Gardener

 To become a Certified Master Gardener, you must complete the Education Program and 25 hours of volunteer services.

-Once Certified, you must complete 25 hours of volunteer service every year & 8 hours of continuing education/training every 2 years.
+Once Certified, you must complete 25 hours of volunteer service & 4 hours of professional development/continuing education every year.

 Tips for becoming a green thumb in your retirement years

 We encourage all registered students to become AMGA Members